Google Stadia games will cost the same as full-price console titles (even if they're only streamed)

 Anytime, anywhere

-For Harrison, it seems, the benefit of paying full price for a Stadia version of a game as opposed to on any other platform is the accessibility it offers.
+For Harrison, it seems, the benefit of paying full price for a version of a game on Stadia, as opposed to on any other platform, is the accessibility it offers.

 "The value you get from the game on Stadia means you can play it on any screen in your life – TV, PC, laptop, tablet, phone," he said.
 "I think that is going to be valuable to players.